UKHomeOffice/vaultconf/README.md

 # Vaultconf
-A command line tool to allow use of a yaml VPN configuration file to push this config to Skyscape
+A command line tool to allow update of policies and users in Vault - https://vaultproject.io/

 ## Installation
 Add this line to your application's Gemfile: